Legal Services

 What to expect after the hearing or trial

-If a Motion to Vacate is filed by either party, a copy of this motion must be provided to the other party and the Child Support Legal Department and the original filed with Circuit Civil in the Clerk's office.
-A hearing will be set once the Attorney receives the motion.
-The moving party must obtain and pay for a transcript of the proceeding.
-If an appeal is filed, we will coordinate with the Department of Revenue which determines how to proceed.
+If a Motion to Vacate is filed by either party, the original must be filed with Clerk of Court, Family Division.
+A copy of the Motion should be kept by the filer, and a copy must be provided to the other party and the Child Support Legal Department.
+The filing party must obtain and pay for a transcript of the proceeding.
+A hearing will be set pursuant to Rules of Court.

 COMPLIANCE